shaik1002/biggitlabbomb/doc/development/logging.md

    forwarders, such as Logstash or Fluentd.
 This also makes them hard to search.

-Currently on GitLab.com, any messages in `production.log` aren't indexed by Elasticsearch due to the sheer volume and noise.
+Note that currently on GitLab.com, any messages in `production.log` aren't indexed by Elasticsearch due to the sheer volume and noise.
 They do end up in Google Stackdriver, but it is still harder to search for logs there.
 See the [GitLab.com logging documentation](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/logging)